- Our Trip Leaders have years of experience working in the youth travel industry

 - Each staff member is First Aid and CPR certified and participates in an annual staff training workshop

 - We are constantly evaluating and re-evaluating the safety of each of our destinations and activities

-- Each of our accommodations and activities has been personally vetted by TFT staff as part of the intensive, on-the-ground research that is behind every trip
+- Each of our accommodations and activities has been personally vetted by TFT staff as part of the intensive, on-the-ground research that is behind every program

 - No drinking alcohol or using illegal drugs

 - No sex/sleeping in rooms with members of the opposite sex

 - No leaving the group without permission or bringing anyone into the group without permission